-Among males with MSM/IDU and heterosexual exposures, the greatest proportions of individuals were prescribed ARVs in the first half of 2013.
+In the first half year of 2014, the exposure category with the greatest proportion of individuals currently prescribed ARV was among heterosexuals (75%) followed by IDU (71%).
 Compared to previous years, the proportion of males in all exposure categories, except those with unknown exposure, who were prescribed ARVs, has consistently increased since 2003.

-Among all exposure groups, except the unknown exposure, the proportion of females who were prescribed ARVs continued to increase through 2013.
+The proportion of females with IDU exposure who were prescribed ARVs continued to increase through 2014.

-Males with IDU exposure had the greatest proportion of individuals who were prescribed ARVs in 2013.
-Since 2003, the proportion of males who were prescribed ARVs has consistently increased among those with MSM, IDU or heterosexual exposures.
+Males with IDU exposure had the greatest proportion of individuals who were prescribed ARVs in 2014.
+Since 2003, the proportion of males who were prescribed ARVs has increased among those with MSM, IDU or heterosexual exposures.